Atlantic slave trade: Clandestine slave trade after 1808

-Texas participated in the illegal slave trade and transported enslaved persons from Cuba to Galveston Island which was the main illegal slave port in Texas.
-Texas was part of Mexico from 1821 until 1836, and Cuba continued to supply African slaves to many Latin American countries.
-After 1821, the smuggling of slaves into Texas increased because of slaveholders' demand for additional enslaved labor.
-Galveston Island is located in the Gulf of Mexico and is 800 miles away from the slave ports in Cuba and between 60 and 70 miles away from the Louisiana border.
-Smugglers utilized these geographic locations to their advantage and illegally transported enslaved Africans from Cuba and made a profit by selling Africans to slaveholders in Texas and Louisiana.
-For example, French pirate and privateer Jean Lafitte, established a colony on Galveston Island in 1817 and participated in privateering for four years and made a profit by smuggling in slaves and sold over 200 Africans to slaveholders in the United States.
-Lafitte used intermediaries such as the Bowie brothers, John, Resin, and James who contracted with slave traders and planters from the United States who had an interest in buying slaves.
-From 1818 to 1820, Lafitte and the Bowie brothers made $65,000 smuggling Africans into the Southern states and selling them to planters in Louisiana and Mississippi.
+Texas was part of Mexico from 1821 until 1836, and its coast on the Gulf of Mexico provided an ideal location for pirates and privateers to base their operations.
+Cuba was a key distribution centre for the African slave trade into Latin America, and because it was relatively close to Galveston Island at a distance of 800 miles, it became the main source of enslaved Africans for Anglo-American settlers in Texas.
+Galveston was also only about 60 or 70 miles away from the Louisiana border on a very shallow coastline; consequently smugglers utilised its location to their advantage and illegally transported enslaved Africans from Cuba, selling them to slaveholders in Texas and Louisiana.
+The French pirate and privateer Jean Lafitte established a colony on Galveston Island in 1817 and cruised as a privateer for four years, making a profit by smuggling in African slaves and selling them to slaveholders in the United States.
+Lafitte used intermediaries such as the Bowie brothers, John, Resin, and James, who contracted with planters from the United States looking to buy slaves.
+John Bowie bragged that between 1818 and 1820 the brothers had made $65,000 smuggling Africans into the US and selling them to planters in Mississippi and Louisiana.